 Professor Tom Solomon is Chair of the NIHR Research and Innovation for Global Health Transformation Funding Committee and Chair of the North West Regional Advisory Committee for NIHR Research for Patient Benefit.

-Tom is Professor of Neurological Science, Director of the Institute of Infection and Global Health, and Head of Brain Infections Group at the University of Liverpool.
+Tom is Professor of Neurological Science, Director of the NIHR Health Protection Research Unit in Emerging and Zoonotic Infections, and Head of Brain Infections Group at the University of Liverpool.

 He was brought up in Manchester, and studied medicine at Wadham College, Oxford, before undertaking a PhD on central nervous system infections in Vietnam, with a Wellcome Trust Advanced Training Fellowship.